blinken/amz_sp_api/lib/notifications-api-model/docs/NotificationsApi.md

 require 'notifications-api-model'

 api_instance = AmzSpApi::NotificationsApiModel::NotificationsApi.new

-destination_id = 'destination_id_example' # String | The identifier generated when you created the destination.
+destination_id = "destination_id_example" # String | The identifier generated when you created the destination.

 begin